marian19/LearningRxSwift/README.md

  * **Publish Subject**

-  As you could see in the experiment above the publish subject will ignore all elements that were emitted before subscribe have happened.You use it when you’re just interested in future values.
+  Publish subject will ignore all elements that were emitted before subscribe have happened.You use it when you’re just interested in future values.

   ```
   let subject = PublishSubject<String>()